Friday, February 27, 2026

 Joseph later demonstrated compelling moral fortitude when he forgave his brothers who had sold him to an Ishmaelite slave Caravan for twenty shekels of silver (Genesis 37:28).
 His brothers lived in guilt until their father Jacob passed away.
 They feared that Joseph would revenge against them and sought forgiveness from him.

 Despite the agony he had suffered in their hands, Joseph chose to forgive his brothers even when he could have been justified in repaying them for their evil.
-He was overcome by godly emotion and profusely wept in their presence!
+He was overcome by godly emotion and wept in their presence!
+His love for his brothers towered above any trace of pain or bitterness.

 In Genesis 50:20, Joseph answered his brothers saying "You meant it for evil; but God meant it for good."
 This statement reveals the wisdom of a man who had undergone affliction and learnt to submit to God in humility.